browserengineering/book/book/forms.md

 Finally, we'll need to add a `draw` method for input elements, which needs to both draw the text contents and make the input area noticably distinct, so the user can find and click on it.
-For `<input>`, the text in the input area is the element's `value` attribute, like this:
+For `<input>`, the initial text in the input area is the element's `value` attribute, like this:

 ``` {.example}
 Name: <input value="Pavel Panchekha">
 ```

 For simplicity, I'll make input elements have a light gray background: